jestercsr/anime-one/noteDoranco/Page Catalogue fini.md

 - [ ] Isekai Shoukan wa Nidome Desu
 - [ ] How Not to Summon a Demon Lord
 - [ ] Isekai Cheat Magician
-- [ ] Death March to the Parallel World Rhapsody
-- [ ] The Demon Sword Master of Excalibur Academy

 - [ ] The Familiar of Zero
 - [ ] So I'm a Spider, So What?